 This assay does not differentiate members of the orthopoxviruses.
 In the United States, a detected result is most likely due to monkeypox virus or vaccinia virus.
 Other orthopoxviruses may be considered if appropriate.

-According to the CDC, “Once results are received from the laboratory, a positive Orthopoxvirus test is considered to meet the case definition for probable Monkeypox virus infection since there are no other circulating Orthopoxviruses within the United States that cause systemic disease.
-Clinical care and prevention precautions should begin based on the Orthopoxvirus test result and should not wait for any additional viral characterization testing that may be performed.”1 Refer to the CDC if additional confirmatory testing is needed.
+According to the CDC, “Once results are received from the laboratory, a positive orthopoxvirus test is considered to meet the case definition for probable monkeypox virus infection since there are no other circulating orthopoxviruses within the United States that cause systemic disease.
+Clinical care and prevention precautions should begin based on the orthopoxvirus test result and should not wait for any additional viral characterization testing that may be performed.”1 Refer to the CDC if additional confirmatory testing is needed.

-This test was developed and its performance characteristics determined by ARUP Laboratories.
+This test was developed and its performance characteristics were determined by ARUP Laboratories.
 It has not been cleared or approved by the U.S. Food and Drug Administration (FDA).
 This test was performed in a Clinical Laboratory Improvement Amendments (CLIA)-certified laboratory and is intended for clinical purposes.

 How is public health reporting handled?

 The performing lab will provide public health reporting.
 ARUP will report as required by state laws and regulations; this meets our reporting requirements as the performing laboratory.
 This does not cover reporting that may or may not be required by other healthcare providers.
-ARUP does not maintain a list of reporting requirements for providers, so we are not able to provide guidance on provider/client reporting.
+ARUP does not maintain a list of reporting requirements for providers, so we are unable to provide guidance on provider/client reporting.

 Yes.
-To meet public health reporting regulations, ensure an appropriate response to this evolving public health emergency, and limit spread within your community, please submit the Patient Demographics Form for Public Health Reporting with all Orthopoxvirus (includes monkeypox virus) by PCR test specimens.
+To meet public health reporting regulations, ensure an appropriate response to this evolving public health emergency, and limit the spread within your community, please submit the Patient Demographics Form for Public Health Reporting with all Orthopoxvirus (includes monkeypox virus) by PCR test specimens.

-If you do not submit the Patient Demographics Form for Public Health Reporting, please transmit complete demographic information with each order, including the patient’s name, another unique identifier such as Medical Record Number (MRN), address, date of birth, sex, race, and ethnicity.
+If you do not submit the Patient Demographics Form for Public Health Reporting, please transmit complete demographic information with each order, including the patient’s name, another unique identifier such as medical record number (MRN), address, date of birth, sex, race, and ethnicity.

 Ancillary Testing